-Have you ever seen your child from 18 months old to a 3-year child becoming sad suddenly, lying on the floor suddenly, crying without any reason, not coming to you when you call them, sudden mood change, change in behavior, Hitting others, Hurting himself or others, throwing away things, etc?
+Have you ever seen your child from 18 months old to 3 years child becoming sad suddenly, lying on the floor suddenly, crying without any reason, not coming to you when you call them, sudden mood change, change in behavior, Hitting others, Hurting himself or others, throwing away things, etc?
 These are all called Temper Tantrums.
 A temper tantrum is a sudden change in your child’s behavior due to frustration, discomfort, irritability, and anger.
-This is very normal and very common and every child has his own way of showing it.
+This is very normal and very common and every child has his way of showing it.
 Some suddenly become quiet, some just lie on the floor, some make a sad frowning face, some cry often, and some may even hold their breath.

 I remember my baby when he was 20 months old, he showed this first sign of temper tantrum.
 I was lying on my bed with my phone watching youtube videos.
 He was playing with his toys.
 There is no one in the house other than the two of us at that time.
 15 minutes passed.
 I was still busy with my phone and he was busy playing.
 In between, I used to talk a bit to him.
 He also kept staring at me all the time thinking that I will come to play with him.
 And suddenly his face changed.
 He kept a very sad face looking at me every 5 minutes.

 I thought this is normal and didn’t take care of it so much.
 He came to me with that sad face.
 I asked him what happened but since he can’t talk he kept quiet and went away to another room.
 I followed him and hugged him, but he started crying when I hugged him or when I held him.
 I was totally surprised.
 He had never done like this before.
 He was running away from me whenever I came close to him.
 Imagine how a mother may feel when his son is running away from her.
 I felt very guilty.
 I know it’s my mistake.
 My son wants my attention towards him.
 Since I was busy with my phone he thought I am not taking care of him and felt sad and lonely.
 At last, I took him outside where he feels happy.
 After going outside his mood changed and he came back to me.
-At that point in time, I understood that such a little chubby baby can also feel and show emotions just like we adults do.
+Then, I understood that such a little chubby baby can also feel and show emotions just like we adults do.

 At this age, babies develop all kinds of emotions.
 Their brain is developing in a rapid phase.
 Since they can’t communicate properly, they show tantrums to make us understand what they want.
 Once they start to communicate properly, this will go away on its own.
-Some kids have tantrums very often and some show it very rarely as every child is different.
+Some kids have tantrums very often and some show them very rarely as every child is different.

 What Causes Tantrums In Kids:-